SGDInstitute/apollo/content/collections/pages/mblgtacc/accessibility.md

         content:
           -
             type: text
-            text: 'MBLGTACC recognizes that ESAs serve an important role in many individual’s lives; however, per Monona Terrace policy, ESAs are not permitted in the venue.'
+            text: 'MBLGTACC recognizes that ESAs serve an important role in many individual’s lives; however, per Greater Columbus Convention Center policy, ESAs are not permitted in the venue.'
       -
         type: heading
         attrs: